Updated: Aug 24

 VC Innovations is a full-stack marketing services agency dedicated to innovation industries with a special focus on Fintech.
 They work with businesses across 3 key areas of marketing infrastructure, demand generation campaigns and event properties including the must-attend Fintech Talents Festival.
 Check out www.vcinnovations.co.uk to find out more.

-(When asked in what ways would he say that marketing a fintech company is different to marketing a SaaS company?)
+(When asked in what ways would he say that marketing a fintech company is different from marketing a SaaS company?)
 "So one of the principles I think of, the state of what current B2B marketing is, even if it's really SaaS heavy, still applies to the type of fintech that Rapyd is.
 We're doing large-scale global payments, infrastructure, and embedding fintech capabilities via things like APIs into business processes."

 "I think the primary difference is just that when you are a marketer, and you're trying to get your product to be considered in a buying process, really, that audience really matters.
 And so the things that you do matter, in terms of who that audience is, how you talk to them, who you target, how you target them, etc."

 [Whether you're a fintech or a pure SaaS company] "There's still basic things that you have to go back to, to have a baseline of success.
-And so those are things like understanding what is an ideal customer profile."
+And so those are things like understanding what is your ideal customer profile."

 "Do you understand who the audience is you're talking to?
 Do you have the right set of targeting in place?
 Is the messaging aligned to the personas you're trying to target, in other words, the people that are involved in that buying process?"